SAP/fosstars-rating-core-action/README.md

 # Fosstars ratings

 This action calculates [a security rating for an open source project](https://sap.github.io/fosstars-rating-core/oss_security_rating.html).
+The rating contains a security score and a label.
+The score is a number from 0 to 10.
-The rating shows how well the project cares about security.
+It shows how well the project cares about security.
+The label can be `Good`, `Moderate`, `Bad` and `Unclear`.

-It takes into account multiple factors:
+The rating procedure takes into account multiple factors:

 *  How well the open source project implements security testing.
 *  How well the project’s community is aware of best security practices and adopt them.